dpanea/dpanea.github.io/docs/index.md

     ---

-    "Daniel delivered exceptional good work.
+    "Daniel is helping us as a freelancer to build AI and machine learning solutions for our clients.
+He is delivering exceptionally good work.
 He is very intelligent and knows what he is talking about.
-I can only recommend working with him. "
+I can only recommend working with him."

 -   :material-format-quote-open:{ .lg .middle } ![James Smith](assets/james.jpeg){ .testimonial-author-image } James Smith